Six month old Sarracenia seedlings.

 Sphagnum moss is generally recommended as the best medium for Sarracenia.
-Sphagnum moss is hard to find, very expensive, not harvested in a sustainable manner.
-Quite often moss sold as sphagnum is actually a sheet moss that can be toxic to Sarracenia.
+Sphagnum moss is hard to find, very expensive, and not always harvested in a sustainable manner.
+Quite often moss sold as Sphagnum is actually a sheet moss that can be problematic for growing Sarracenia.

-Soil mixes with peat are quite adequate for Sarracenia.
-In fact S. rubra, S. psittacina, S. rosea and most hybrids prefer being in a peat mix.
-I grow S. psittacina in pure peat.
-Keep in mind though, with a peat mix you need to top water the plants and change the water in the trays frequently.
+Soil mixes with peat are more than adequate for Sarracenia.
+In fact Sarracenia rubra, S. psittacina, S. rosea and most hybrids prefer being in a peat mix.
+Keep in mind though, with a peat mix you need to top water the plants and change the water in the trays occasionally.
 How often depends on your water quality, how often you water your plants, and exactly which mix you use.

 The most common peat mix is equal parts peat and silica sand.
 The peat needs to be sphagnum peat which is decomposed sphagnum moss.
 Try to get horticultural grade peat.
 The peat typically found in garden centers is everything but horticultural grade if it comes from a company that sells different grades of peat.
 If you can't get horticultural grade peat, consider brands that specialize in potting soil mixes based on peat.
 The sand should be fairly coarse and about the same size grains.
 With fine particle sand, the soil can become like concrete.
 Sieved, coarse, washed "play sand" can work.
 Horticultural sand and 12 to 16 mesh silica sand blasting sand are best.
 Sand may need to be soaked for a while in purified water to help remove the salts.
 The salt gets into the sand during processing because water is sprayed on the material to reduce the dust.
 Breathing silica dust from sand is dangerous to your health.

 Many members have great success using perlite instead of sand in their soil mixes.
 For others it can be disastrous.
-The difference seems to be whether their domestic water is low enough in dissolved solids they can and do top water their plants regularly from a garden hose or the plants regularly get rained on during the summer.
-If you do use perlite, absolutely make sure there is no fertilizer added to the perlite.
+The differences seem to be whether the perlite itself is salty or has added fertilizer.
+It is important that pots with perlite get top watered regularly or are allowed to get rained on.
+If you do use perlite, and I do, absolutely make sure there is no fertilizer added to the perlite.
 The usual suspects for adding fertilizer are companies that also sell fertilizer.
 The fertilizer cannot be easily washed out.
-Also when using perlite, keep in mind breathing perlite dust is very dangerous to your health.
+Also when using perlite, keep it wet or damp because breathing perlite dust is very dangerous to your health.
 I pour water into the bag of perlite to keep it damp.

-Another method is to sow the seed directly in pots and store the whole pot in a plastic bag or a tray of pots under a humidity dome.
+Another method for stratification is to sow the seed directly in pots and store the whole pot in a plastic bag or a tray of pots under a humidity dome.
 The pots with the seeds can be stored in a refrigerator or outside during the winter in a cold garage or other location that stays around refrigerator temperature and is out of the sun.
 It is OK for the pots to freeze as long as the seeds have not germinated.
 However, the time frozen does not count toward the four weeks.
 Seeds planted outside in unprotected pots have a tendency to wander into adjacent pots.

-Put the pots with seeds in plastic bags under florescent lights until the first signs of germination.
-The warmth of the lights helps the seeds germinate quicker.
-If you leave 1 to 2 cm of head space on the pot, you can use plastic wrap and a rubber band instead of plastic bags.
-Don't put the bags in direct sun or too close to the lights as you would end up with cooked sprouts.
+Put the pots with seeds in plastic bags or under a humidity dome under LED lights.
+Don't put the bags or domes in direct sun.
 A temperature of 20° to 25°C (70° to 80°F) is ideal.
 The seeds should germinate in 2 to 4 weeks.

 -- John Brittnacher

-Sarracenia seedlings and yearlings in a terrarium.
+Sarracenia seedlings and yearlings grown indoors under lights.
 This terrarium has mirrors around it to reflect light diagonally so the pitchers get better light.
 It also makes it look like you have twice as many plants!

-Max headroom is a major concern with Sarracenia in terrariums.
+Max headroom is a major concern with Sarracenia indoors.
 These three year old plants put on a tremendous growth spurt.